Against Thee, Wickedly - Teaser

 BALANCE: The scenario was designed for moderate difficulty, with an option in standard for newer or less experienced players.
 Despite the majority of the scenario being fairly story centric, the player is faced with great difficulty when the challenge to survive does come.
 Often you're pitted against larger forces and in frustratingly confined spaces, while your two heroes with little HP really do need watching over.
 Smart micromanaging is needed here, and saving often is highly-recommended.
 5-

 CREATIVITY: The scenario begins with a gripping cut-scene and from there you never look back.
-The original premise and developing intrigue are complimented by the cold backdrop of a fictional world, while the RPG-inspired design choices and excellent soundtrack adds an extra layer of immersion to the game play experience.
+The developing intrigue in what is an original story line is complimented by the cold backdrop of a fictional world, while the RPG-inspired design choices and excellent soundtrack adds an extra layer of immersion to the game play experience.
 5

-MAP DESIGN: The cold backdrop of Astypalea is mesmerising with its stunning attention to detail and unique design style, and really compliments an RPG and story-driven game play.
+MAP DESIGN: The cold backdrop of Astypalea is mesmerising with its stunning attention to detail and unique design, which really compliments the story-driven game play.
 The design often captures your imagination with the stuck raft in the ice, the frozen over port forbidding an easy journey over the Utay river, or the mysterious mountainside haunted by the ruins of past wars and defeats.
 5+

 STORY/INSTRUCTIONS: Everything about the story draws the player into its immersion.
 The dialogue is very well-written and descriptive in its characterisation, while the hints leave nothing to be desired.
 If there is any issue to cite it is because this lovely teaser finishes too soon, and just as it was starting to really take off.
 5